GSA/digitalgov.gov/content/guides/site-scanning/download-the-data.md

 title: "Download the Data"
 deck: ""
 summary: ""
-guide: dap
+guide: site-scanning
 aliases:
   - /guide/site-scanning/download-the-data/
 ---

 There's a complete API available for accessing all of the scan data.
-Complete documentation, including API key registration, can be found on open.gsa.gov, but here is an exhaustive list of endpoints for convenience.
+Complete documentation, including API key registration, [can be found on open.gsa.gov](https://open.gsa.gov/api/spotlight-api/), but here is an exhaustive list of endpoints for convenience:

-...
+[Insert table here]